 Demographics of Abbotsford

-The city's population is diverse in religion, with approximately 64% following a Christian faith, and approximately 13.4% following Sikh.
+The city's population is diverse in religion, with approximately 64% following the Christian faith, and about 13.4% following Sikh.

 The median age of the population residing in Abbotsford as of 2011, is 37.9 years.

 Throughout the years, the city has seen significant growth.
 In 1931, the population was just over 500.
 By the early 1990s, this number had jumped to 18,864.
 By the mid-1990s, the population had risen to surpass 100,000.
 The population growth has slowed, but the city still enjoys steady growth and will continue to add to its population in the years to come.